U.S. charitable giving hit record in 2021 but inflation looms

 She noted some large donors have transitioned to giving through donor-advised funds, a type of charitable investment account, or family foundations and those donations would be counted in other categories.

-Giving to arts and culture groups, which suffered during the pandemic, climbed 27.5 per cent in 2021 to more than US$23.5 billion.
-Conversely, giving to education declined 2.8 per cent to US$71 billion.
+Giving to arts and culture groups, which suffered during the pandemic, climbed 27.5% in 2021 to more than $23.5 billion.
+Conversely, giving to education declined 2.8% to $71 billion.
 It had spiked in 2020 in part because of donations related to vaccines which went to university affiliated hospitals and research.

 "The environment for giving is evolving in multiple ways," said Amir Pasic,dean of Indiana University's Lilly Family School of Philanthropy, which researched and wrote the report published by the Giving USA Foundation.
 "Robust economic growth translated to strong performance by institutional forms of philanthropy such as foundations and corporations."

 Corporate giving also raised questions.
-Though it increased 23.8 per cent to US$21 billion in 2021, that was during a banner year for corporate profits, which were up 37 per cent before taxes.
-The report says corporate giving still represents less than 1 per cent of corporate pre-tax profits.
+Though it increased 23.8% to $21 billion in 2021, that was during a banner year for corporate profits, which were up 37% before taxes.
+The report says corporate giving still represents less than 1% of corporate pre-tax profits.

 However, the report finds that donations are generally strong.
 Giving grew or stayed flat in eight of the nine major philanthropic sectors, with only education declining.